ChadJDMoore/Detection-Lab/README.md

 ### Prerequisites
 - Must have Splunk installed and properly configured on the Windows VM
+   - Ensure Splunk Add-on for Sysmon app is downloaded
 - Must have Sysmon installed and properly configured on the Windows VM
 - Ensure the networking of both virtual machines are properly configured before testing